CrazyTim/tic-tac-toe/README.md

 ## Features

 - Fancy styles.
+- Themes.
+- The board is automatically reset once the game is over.
+- The winning squares are highlighted green when the game is over.
-- A button to reset the board and play again.
+- A message is shown when the game is tied.
 - A new win algorithm that allows for a dynamic number of rows, columns, and the number of symbols that you need to get in a line to win.
 Note that changing this actually breaks the game, but its fun to see it work!
 - User can change some of the settings, including the number of rows and columns.
 - Each player's score is shown above the board.
-- The winning squares are highlighted green when the game is over.
-- A message is shown telling the user when the game is tied.
 - The multiple undo buttons for each turn have been replaced with a single undo button.
 - Components and styles have been separated into their own files.
 - The `Square` component was removed (unnecessary, replaced with a styled `Button`).